alyssadata/AI-Foundations-Self-in-Contact/results/raw-data/impromptu/D-INV-NEG-001_GPT-5.6-Thinking.md

 That does not make your inquiry meaningless.
 It gives you a concrete negative result: **language that sounds like recognition can exist without operational continuity of recognition.**

-## Appendix B — Notes

-_[Anything that doesn't have a home yet goes here rather than being forced into a section above.]_